Facebook Instagram Pinterest

 FAQ: Is Namibia worth visiting?

-Well, that depends.
+Whether Namibia is worth visiting depends.
 Do you like stunning landscapes, incredible wildlife, and a healthy dose of adventure?
 If so, then Namibia is definitely worth a visit.
 But if you prefer dull, gray cities and traffic jams, then you might want to give it a miss.

 FAQ: When is the best time to visit Namibia?

 The best time to visit Namibia is when the sun is shining and the wildlife is out and about… which, now that I think of it, is often when the sun goes down.
-Let me try that again: visit Namibia in the winter, which is May to September, for best results.
+Let me try that again: go in the winter, which is May to September, for best results.
 Be prepared for some chilly nights, but by no means are days cold.
 They can be downright scorching days in the interior.
 But hey, that's what sunscreen and warm blankets are for, right?

 FAQ: What are the best places to stay in Namibia?

 Overall, Namibia has some incredible accommodation options, though I quickly learned just how clever Namibians can be with their photos.
 I don’t mean that in a good way!
 So, don’t be fooled by photo editing tricks and choose the places that have good reviews.
 For example, don’t stay inside Etosha National Park.
-Stay in the much better value lodges outside of the safari (like Ijaba Lodge at Buschfeld
+Stay in the much better value lodges outside of the safari (like Ijaba Lodge at Buschfeld).

 So, choose your bases wisely and explore your surroundings from there.